 The capital’s zócalo — focal point for the national festivities

 In Mexico City, the capital’s zócalo (main square) traditionally swells with thousands of people who attend to hear the country’s President re-enact the grito from the balcony of the National Palace.
-Celebrations in 2021 are not likely to draw the usual big crowds due to Covid, so attendance is likely to be virtual via online live feeds from the capital.

 Traditionally, egg-shells filled with confetti are thrown and crushed on people during the celebrations, so we also recommend that leave your ‘Sunday best’ clothes in the wardrobe if you attend a local fiesta—at the town square, or elsewhere.